SH20RAJ/sketchflow/README.md

 4. Open a pull request with a detailed description of your changes.

 ## Roadmap
+For a detailed roadmap and future development plans, check out our [Plans](plans.md) document.

+Key highlights of upcoming features:
 - Add more AI-powered tools for text/image suggestions.
 - Improve UI/UX with feedback from early users.
 - Expand template library.